cx48/BelResume/README.md

 Powered by [Zola](https://getzola.org/).
 Styled with Tailwind CSS & Font Awesome

-> “Bel” in French means beautiful — this is your beautiful résumé!
+> “Bel” in French means beautiful — this is your beautiful resumé!

 ## Preview